s-3ntinel/writeups/ctf/PoseidonCTF_2020/misc/search/README.md

 $ python3 sherlock iwd --print-found > accounts.txt
 ```

-Searching for account 'iwd' yielded many results but none of them seemed to give answer to the challenge, so i started from scratch.
+Searching for account `iwd` yielded many results but none of them seemed to give answer to the challenge, so i started from scratch.

 # Searching manually
 I searched for the official website of the team that made this ctf: [from Sousse, with love](https://www.sousse.love/)